Kikumasamune Sake Museum

 Getting there

 The Kikumasamune Sake Museum is located in the Nada Sake District, which is served by Hanshin Railways, Hankyu Railways, and the JR Tokaido Line.
-These lines run parallel north of the district, offering connections to both Kobe and Osaka.
-The closest stations to the district and its attractions are on the Hanshin Line (Oishi Station).
+These lines run parallel to the north of the district, providing convenient connections to both Kobe and Osaka.
+The closest station to the museum is Oishi Station on the Hanshin Line.

 Resources